KxSystems/docs/docs/wp/market-fragmentation/index.md

 ---
 title: Market Fragmentation – A kdb+ framework for multiple liquidity sources
+description: Kdb+ plays a large part in the trading and risk management activities of many financial institutions around the world.
+For a large-scale kdb+ system to be effective, it must be designed efficiently so that it can capture and store colossal amounts of data.
+However, it is equally important that the system provides intelligent and useful functionality to end-users.
+In the financial world, increasing participation and advances in technology are resulting in a progressively more fragmented market with liquidity being spread across many trading venues.
+It is therefore crucial that a kdb+ system can store and analyze information for a financial security from all available sources.
+This paper presents an approach to the challenge of consolidating share price information for equities that trade on multiple venues.
 author: James Corcoran
 date: Jan 2013
 keywords: analytics, fragmentation, kdb+, market
 ---
 # Market Fragmentation:<br/>A kdb+ framework for multiple liquidity sources

 Kdb+ plays a large part in the trading and risk management activities of many financial institutions around the world.
 For a large-scale kdb+ system to be effective, it must be designed efficiently so that it can capture and store colossal amounts of data.
 However, it is equally important that the system provides intelligent and useful functionality to end-users.
 In the financial world, increasing participation and advances in technology are resulting in a progressively more fragmented market with liquidity being spread across many trading venues.
 It is therefore crucial that a kdb+ system can store and analyze information for a financial security from all available sources.
 This paper presents an approach to the challenge of consolidating share price information for equities that trade on multiple venues.